tnq177/transformers_without_tears/readme.md

 Many options in `configurations.py` are pretty important:

 * ``use_bias``: if set to False, all linear layer won't use bias.
 Default to True which uses bias.
-* ``fix_norm``: fix the word embedding norm to 1 divide each word embedding vector by its l2 norm ([Improving Lexical Choice in Neural Machine Translation](https://aclweb.org/anthology/N18-1031))
+* ``fix_norm``: fix the word embedding norm to 1 by dividing each word embedding vector by its l2 norm ([Improving Lexical Choice in Neural Machine Translation](https://aclweb.org/anthology/N18-1031))
 * ``scnorm``: the ScaleNorm in our paper.
-This replaces Layer Normalization with a scaled l2-normalization layer which first normalizes input to norm 1 (divide vector by its l2 norm) then scale up by a single, learnable parameter.
+This replaces Layer Normalization with a scaled l2-normalization layer.
+It works by first normalizing input to norm 1 (divide vector by its l2 norm) then scale up by a single, learnable parameter.
 See ``ScaleNorm`` in ``layers.py``
-* ``mask_logit``: if set to True, for each target language, we set the logits of types that are not in that language's vocabulary to -inf (so after softmax, those probs become 0).
-The idea is, say src and tgt each has 8000 types in their vocabs, but only 1000 is shared, then we should not predict the other 7000 types in the source.
+* ``mask_logit``: if set to True, for each target language, we set the logits of types that are not in its vocabulary to -inf (so after softmax, those probs become 0).
+The idea is, say src and tgt each has 8000 types in their vocabs, but only 1000 are shared, then we should not predict the other 7000 types in the source.
 * ``pre_act``: if True, do PreNorm (normalization->sublayer->residual-add), else do PostNorm (sublayer->residual-add->normalization).
 See the paper for more discussion and related works.
 * ``clip_grad``: gradient clipping value.
-1.0 works well.
+I find 1.0 works well and stabilizes training as well.
 * ``warmup_steps``: number of warmup steps if we do warmup
 * ``lr_scheduler``: if `ORG_WU` (see `all_constants.py`), we follow the warmup-cooldown schedule in the [original paper](https://arxiv.org/abs/1706.03762).
 If ``NO_WU``, we use a constant learning rate ``lr`` which is then decayed whenever development BLEU has not improved over ``patience`` evaluations.
 If ``UPFLAT_WU`` then we do warmup, but then stay at the peak learning rate and decay like ``NO_WU``.
 * ``lr_scale``: multiply learning rate by this value